programming-hero-web-course-4/b10a8-gadget-heaven-sajjad244/README.md

-# Project Name

-Gadget Shop
+# Gadget Shop

-## Overview
+# Overview

-## A modern e-commerce web application for gadgets, including mobile phones, laptops, and power banks.
+### A modern e-commerce web application for gadgets, including mobile phones, laptops, and power banks.
 Built with React and React Router, the site provides users with an intuitive experience to explore and purchase the latest tech products.

 ### Live Website